What is a Registered Retirement Savings Plan (RRSP)?

-As a Government-registered, tax-advantaged account, RRSPs help plan for retirement, while deferring income tax and maximizing savings and investment potential.
+As a Government-registered, tax-advantaged account, RRSPs help millions of Canadian citizens plan for retirement while lowering their income tax and maximizing savings and investing potential.

-A Registered Retirement Savings Plan (RRSP) is a savings and investing account purposed for retirement planning.
-It is an account registered with the Government of Canada and supervised by the Canada Revenue Agency (CRA).
+A Registered Retirement Savings Plan (RRSP) is a savings and investing account primarily purposed for retirement planning.
+It is an account registered with the Canada Revenue Agency (CRA).

 Canadians can open an RRSP as soon as they have a Social Insurance Number (SIN).